 \section{Fermionic Networks}

-Let us now introduce a novel proposal for modelling network dynamics, based on Fermi-Dirac statistics.
-Given a network with $n$ nodes and $v$ edges, say $E=(n,v)$, let us represent each link as a particle and each node as a degenerate bundle of energy levels.
-Each energy level corresponds to a \textit{potential}-link in the network, which is drawn only when at least one particle exists on it.
-The maximum number of links in a network is $L = n (n - 1) / 2$.
-Hence, in the limit case of a fully-connected network, the number of links is $v = L$.
-The number $g_{i}$ of available states in the $i$-th bundle is much bigger than the number $p_{i}$ of particles, i.e., $g_{i} \gg p_{i}$.
-The $i$-th level has an energy $\epsilon_i$, which corresponds to that of the hosting bundle.
-This value can be assigned randomly or depends on a property of the system, e.g., a fitness parameter $\eta$ or any other function deemed relevant (with the trivial constraint that it must be computable for each node of the network).
-In the proposed model, lower bundles contain more energy levels.
-In particular, the first bundle has $n-1$ levels, the second has $n-2$ levels, and so on and so forth.
-Note that the link $l_{ij}$, which connects nodes $i$ and $j$, is represented only by a single energy level, i.e., $\epsilon_{ij}$, which in turn is contained in the $i$-th bundle (under the assumption that the $i$-th bundle is deeper than the $j$-th).
-In doing so, the last node ``$y$'' has no \textit{potential}-links, although it can be linked in the event that a particle stays at the $\epsilon_{xy}$ level, with $x$ corresponding to one of the other nodes.
-Figure~\ref{fig:fermionic_network} shows an example aimed at graphically illustrating these concepts.
+Let us now introduce a novel proposal for modeling network dynamics, inspired from the physics of fermions.
+Given a network $G=(V,E)$, with $V$ nonempty set of nodes and $E$ nonempty set of links, let us represent each link as a particle and each node as a degenerate bundle of energy levels.
+Usually, the number $g_{i}$ of available states in the $i$th bundle is much larger than the number $p_{i}$ of its particles.
+Let us assume that the $i$th bundle has an energy $\epsilon_{i}$.
+This value can be assigned randomly or depend on a property of the system ---e.g. a fitness parameter $\eta$ or any other function deemed relevant, with the trivial constraint that it must be computable for each node of the network.
+In the proposed model, lower bundles have more energy levels.
+In particular, the first bundle has $n-1$ levels, the second has $n-2$ levels, and so on.
+Note that the link $l_{ij}$, which connects nodes $i$ and $j$, is represented only by a single energy level, i.e., $\epsilon_{ij}$, which in turn belongs to the $i$th bundle (under the assumption that the $i$th bundle is deeper than the $j$th one).
+In so doing, the last node, say $y_0$, is represented by a bundle without energy levels, although it can be linked in the event that a particle stays at the $\epsilon_{xy_0}$ level, with $x$ corresponding to one of the other nodes.